Arts, Culture and Entrepreneurial (A.C.E.) Workshops

 Project Dates; November 10, 2022 – June 2023

-The core group will be comprised of twenty (20) selected emerging visual artists who will participate in a nationally recognized program of mentorship, business skill development in the arts designed by SPRINGBOARD for the Arts a national arts advocacy organization.
+The core group was comprised of twenty (20) selected emerging visual artists who will participate in a nationally recognized program of mentorship, business skill development in the arts designed by SPRINGBOARD for the Arts a national arts advocacy organization.

 • Building creative relationships

 • Selling yourself

 • Documentation and copyrights